 My Approach to Helping

-My name is Jamie and I hope to have the opportunity to help you find sustainable wellness and discover your own fortitude in those moments you feel overwhelmed, irritable, and exhausted.
-From the first time we meet and on, I focus on building a strong therapeutic relationship and on working together to determine the best treatment approach specifically tailored to you.
-Building a strong relationship within the context of our therapy together helps build resiliency so you can move forward with your life.
-It allows us to discover underlying patterns, beliefs, emotions, and thoughts that influence how you as a unique individual manage your suffering, and how to use that information to bring about lasting change to lead you towards healthier, happier living.
+My name is Jamie and I aim to help you achieve sustainable wellness and discover your own fortitude in those moments you feel overwhelmed, irritable, or just utterly exhausted.
+From the first time we meet and every session after, I focus on building a strong therapeutic relationship and on working together to determine the best treatment approach specifically tailored to you.
+Building a strong relationship within the context of our therapy together allows us to discover underlying patterns, beliefs, emotions, and thoughts that influence how you as a unique individual manage your suffering, and how to use that information to bring about lasting change to lead you towards healthier, happier living.

 More Info About My Practice

 I work with individuals rather than couples or families, and have particular experience helping those struggling with trauma, depression, anxiety, family conflict, and stress management.
 I focus more on how the human mind works and how to help each unique individual, than on any specific diagnosis.

 Important Factors for Choosing a Therapist